 6. Wash Clothes Often

-If you’ve ever experienced owning a shedding dog, then you already know fur is everywhere.
+If you’ve ever experienced owning a heavy shedding dog such as the Aussie, then you already know fur can get everywhere.
 The moment you cuddle up with your dog, you know your clothes are already plastered with fur.
 And where there is dog fur, there is dander.

 7. Groom Often

-Aussies, like many dogs, require a decent amount of grooming.
+Australian Shepherds, like many dogs, require a decent amount of grooming.
 If you’re looking for a low maintenance dog breed, the Australian Shepherd is not the way to go.
-Instead, perhaps a Labrador Retriever?
+Instead, perhaps go for a Bichon Frise or Maltese?

-But if you’re seriously about the Aussie, you need to know grooming is going to be an important regimen in caring for your dog.
-Even if you’re not allergic to dogs at all, they still need to be groomed.
+If you’re seriously about the Aussie, you need to know grooming is going to be an important regimen in caring for your dog.
+Even if you’re not allergic to dogs, they still need to be groomed.
 Without grooming, their fur can get tangled and lead to discomfort or pain.

 Coat Brushing – You didn’t think we’d start this quick guide with anything else, did you?
 Depending on the severity of your Aussie’s shedding, twice a week is okay.
 Some dogs need more and some less.